mitmul/pynvvl/README.md

 The `setup.py` script searches for necessary libraries.

-Requirements: the following libraries are available in `LIBRARY_PATH`.
+Requirements: the following libraries should be available in `LIBRARY_PATH`.

 - libnvvl.so
 - libavformat.so.57